 Every army has the option to deep strike or outflank multiple units for usually 1-2 CP per unit.
 As above, I would invite caution – look at the terrain layout on your board.
 Look at the enemy units and army list.
 Look at your deployment zone type.
 Recall if you’re using ITC ruin rules or standard GW ruin rules.
 All of these should factor into your decision to put units in reserves.

 “But Nick, I thought this was about planning CP, how can I plan CP if I don’t even know what deployments or terrain setups I’ll run into?”
-I hear you cry – being good at any game comes down to being prepared.
+I hear you cry – being good at any game, like 해외카지노사이트, comes down to being prepared.

 Like with pre-deployment CP expenditure based on matchup and list requirements, you can practice how your army functions in each mission on each deployment map and with varying types of terrain and setups.
 You can create a formula to a degree: